 4. Install a liner.
 It has to be a heavy gauge plastic liner.
 This is one area I would not go cheap on.
 The heavier, the better and I suggest at least 1/2 inch of styrofoam or vermiculite under the floor and sides of the liner to cushion it against imperfections in the ground and the sides of the timbers.

-The liner should be at least 45 mils thick and (if possible) cover the entire area inside your pool without any seams come from a reputable dealer.
-Finding the right koi pond liner can be as easy as going to the Pond Market website and selecting a liner with a warranty from Pond Market.
+The liner should be at least 45 mils thick and (if possible) cover the entire area inside your pool without any seams.
+Finding the right koi pond liner can be as easy as going to amazon.com and selecting a liner with a warranty.

-Another option is to buy a pond kit, but before you spend any money, compare prices and don’t spend any more than you have to get the right kit for your yard.
+Another option is to buy a pond kit, but before you spend any money, find out what’s in the kit, compare prices and don’t spend any more than you have to get the right kit for your yard.

 Finding the right koi pond kit that has everything in it you need to build a koi or garden pond could be as easy as heading down to your local hardware store or going online to do your shopping.